kaydeva/Avianta_Airlines-search/README.md

 Ensures BEIRUT → BEY, DOHA → DOH, etc.

-This layer guarantees stable API calls regardless of how the user types the city.
+This guarantees stable API calls regardless of how the user types the city.

 🛡️ 4.
 Robust Error Handling
-The backend detects and handles Crawlio‑specific soft errors.
-Instead of crashing, Avianta returns a clean JSON response.
+The backend detects Crawlio‑specific soft errors and instead of crashing it returns a clean JSON response.

 📡 5.
 Clean, Modular Backend Architecture
 The backend includes: